Monroe County, Georgia

 Monroe County is a county located in the central portion of the U.S. state of Georgia.
 As of the 2020 census, the population was 27,957.
 The county seat is Forsyth.
 The county was created on May 15, 1821.
 The county was named for James Monroe.

-Monroe County is included in the Macon, GA Metropolitan Statistical Area.
+Monroe County is included in the Macon, GA metropolitan statistical area.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 398 sqmi, of which 396 sqmi is land and 2.2 sqmi (0.5%) is water.
-It is located in the Piedmont region of the state.
+Located on the fall line, the county falls in between the Piedmont and the Atlantic coastal plain.
 The vast majority of Monroe County is located in the Upper Ocmulgee River sub-basin of the Altamaha River basin, with just a tiny southwestern corner of the county, west of a line between Yatesville and Culloden, located in the Upper Flint River sub-basin of the ACF River Basin (Apalachicola-Chattahoochee-Flint River Basin).